Bachelor of Science in Liberal Studies

 Description and Outcomes

 If you have prior learning credit and are interested in creating a program to meet personal and professional interests, consider the Bachelor of Science in Liberal Studies program.
-The degree-completion program allows you to receive credit for eligible prior learning, which may include transfer credit from a regionally or nationally accredited institution, military training, or other experiential learning.
+The degree-completion program allows you to receive credit for eligible prior learning, which may include transfer credit from an accredited institution, military training, or other experiential learning.

 During the first term of study, you will develop an Individualized Learning Plan under the guidance of a faculty advisor.
 The Individualized Learning Plan contains a career goal statement and outlines the coursework you will complete as part of your degree plan.
 With the assistance of your faculty advisor, you will choose up to two focus areas that align with your professional and personal goals.
 You will be required to write a one-paragraph goal statement explaining your rationale for choosing the area(s) of focus and submit it to your faculty advisor for approval.